 After contemplating and working together for close to 6 hours, ideas and goals were harvested and presented to the audience.

 This year’s events saw the Inaugural WAF Youth Awards being presented.
 WAF Youth aims at engaging young people to think and act in responsible ways to ensure water and food security for the future.
 Five finalists from the many schools who participated from around the world were shortlisted.

-The 2015 WAF Awards ceremony started with a bang as traditional drums accompanied the guests of honour into the hall: the First Lady of Timor-Leste – H.E.
-Mdm Isabel da Costa Ferreira, Princess Zama Zulu of South Africa, Princess YAM Tengku Puteri Nor Zehan of Perlis, Mr. Prem Rawat: Patron of WAF, ambassadors and other dignitaries.
+The 2015 WAF Awards ceremony started with a bang as traditional drums accompanied the guests of honor into the hall: the First Lady of Timor-Leste – H.E.
+Mdm Isabel da Costa Ferreira, Princess Zama Zulu of South Africa, Princess YAM Tengku Puteri Nor Zehan of Perlis, Mr. Prem Rawat: Patron of WAF, ambassadors, and other dignitaries.

 Patron of WAF, Mr. Prem Rawat, announced a new category to be launched in 2016, the WAF Air Awards in response to worsening air pollution around the region and world.

 The night ended with a rapturous song by Malaysian Eco-Celebrity and star, Mr. Zainal Abidin.

 I think it was very admirable that you did such a beautiful event…